xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 sudo chmod o+w /dev/bus/usb/003/008
 ```

+## Quick Start

+### Simulation in Matlab
+If you want to check how VSDS controller works in controlling a simple second-order Dynamical Systems(DS), please run script [gp_vsds](../Data_Analysis/01_Implementation/gp_vsds.m), and the profiles of the path, velocity, accleration of the controlled system are shown.
+You can also check the performance of using VSDS controller in controlling other DS.

+### Simulation in Gazebo

 ### Build the package

 * download this package into the workspace `catkin_ws` (user-defined, any other workspace is fine).